nsobczak/DSRE/README.md

 - add hud script from old project => ok
 - add hud widget and link life and pickup to character => ok
 - add sword and shield assets => ok
-- activate/deactivate bCanBeHit and bCanHit with animNotify
+- activate/deactivate bCanBeHit and bCanHit with animNotify => ok

 ## Next steps